IoanaMetaU/MeetUp/README.md

    * User can login
 * Feed
   * User can view a feed of startups
-  * User can click on startup
-* Startup detail
-  * User can click and see a detailed description of a startup
 * Map
   * User can see map with startups
 * Create
   * User can post a new startup according to a template
+* Filter
-  * User can post updates to their startup
+  * User can filter according to name, category, keyword, distance

 ### 3. Navigation